playermissile/dli_tutorial/index.rst

    <li><b>Source Code:</b> <a href="https://raw.githubusercontent.com/playermissile/dli_tutorial/master/src/moving_dli.s">moving_dli.s</a></li>
    <li><b>Executable:</b> <a href="https://raw.githubusercontent.com/playermissile/dli_tutorial/master/xex/moving_dli.xex">moving_dli.xex</a></li>
    </ul>

-The DLI subroutine itself doesn't directly know what scan line caused the interrupt because all DLIs are routed through the same vector at ``VDLSTL``.
-The only trigger is in the display list: the DLI bit on the display list instruction.

 The display list can be modified in place to move the DLI to different lines without changing any DLI code.
 The code to move the DLI should be performed in